ajpagente/Stark/README.md

 Refer to **samples/template.csv** for the header format

 ### Product match
-The product indicated in the command-line option has to match the product in the test result.
+The product specified in the command-line option has to match the product in the test result.
 Any non-matching test result will be skipped.

 The match is not case-sensitive and white space is ignored in the comparison.
+Some examples given below to illustrate how product matching works.
 ```
 Example: -p "ABC iOS 1.2.3"
 "ABC iOS 1.2.3" => match